s204431/mlops-CAPTCHA/reports/README.md

 >
 > Answer:

 We have implemented all of the the project checkmarks related to continuous integration.
 Unit tests related to data, dataset, model construction and/or model training can be found in the tests/unittests folder.
 Tests for the raw data images can be found in the tests/test_images folder.
-The tests folder also contains locust performance tests and integration tests for the api, but more on those later.
-All os the mentioned tests can be run using the `pytest tests/` command.
+The tests folder also contains locust performance tests and integration tests for the api, but more on those in the later questions.
+All of the mentioned tests can be run using the `pytest tests/` command.
 The coverage of the tests can be found using the `coverage run -m pytest tests/` and `coverage report` commands.
+This will give a coverage report showing the coverage of each test and a summary of the coverage of all tests.
 Continuous workflow files can be found in the .github/workflows folder.
 This folder contains workflow files for tests, pre-commit hooks, code checking, model staging and data changes.
 Additionally, docker images are automatically built using workflows.
-All triggered workflows can be seen using the following link: <https://github.com/s204431/mlops-CAPTCHA/actions>.
+All of the triggered workflows can be monitored using the following link: <https://github.com/s204431/mlops-CAPTCHA/actions>.
+At times during the project, some of these workflows were disabled to make sure that the free GitHub test limit is not exceeded as we have been performing a lot of commits to the main branch.

 ## Running code and tracking experiments